Facebook tests tool to move photos to Google, other rivals

-LONDON (AP) — Facebook has started testing a tool that lets users move their images more easily to other online services, as it faces pressure from regulators to loosen its grip on data.
+LONDON (AP) — Facebook started testing a tool on Monday that lets users move their images more easily to other online services, as it faces pressure from regulators to loosen its grip on data.

-The social network said Monday the new tool will allow people to transfer their photos and videos to other platforms, starting with Google Photos.
+The social network’s new tool will allow people to transfer their photos and videos directly to competing platforms, starting with Google Photos.

 The company said it will first be available to people in Ireland and will be refined based on user feedback.